khodosevichlab/dataorganizer/README.md

 ```
 > [1] "/home/user/data/Epilepsy/dir1/file.mtx"

+### Initialize project

+To create the directories, run `CreateFolders` inside your project package

 ### Manual paths to datasets

 It's often the case that some long paths are used more ofthen then the rest.
 Let's say,